 How much does it cost to take legal advice for a settlement agreement?

-Costs average £500.00 + VAT for standard advice, and where the terms of the settlement agreement are agreed between the parties.
+Costs average £500.00 + VAT for standard advice where the terms of the settlement agreement are agreed.
 Your employer will usually include a clause in the settlement agreement to cover the cost of standard advice as it is in their interest to ensure the agreement is legally binding.

-As stated above Settlement Agreement are very common in redundancy cases and often an employer will offer an enhanced package over and above the statutory redundancy entitlement.
+As stated above Settlement Agreement are very common in redundancy cases and often an employer will offer an enhanced package rather than the statutory redundancy entitlement.
 You can check what your statutory redundancy payment is here.

 What is included in a settlement agreement?